 Minimizing operational risk, by ensuring a hedge fund manager has established and maintains effective middle- and back-office processes, is a particular institutional investor concern.

-Investor confidence in a hedge fund’s operational capabilities commonly center on the quality and reach of the IT infrastructure employed; their ability to address any cybersecurity and disaster recovery concerns; and assurance regarding any third-party service relationships the hedge fund may have in place.
+Investor confidence in a hedge fund firm’s operational capabilities commonly center on the quality and reach of the IT infrastructure employed; their ability to address any cybersecurity and disaster recovery concerns; and assurance regarding any third-party service relationships the hedge fund may have in place.

 According to the Hedge Fund Marketing Association, key considerations will therefore include: